DenizParlak/hayat/README.md

 # Requirements

-Hayat has been written in bash script using gcloud and it works in Linux and OSX.
+Hayat has been written in bash script using gcloud and it's compatible with Linux and OSX.

 # Usage